 American Academy McAllister Institute collects personal health information from and about you through activities related to the general management of the school.
 Your protected personal health information, which is protected by law, includes information, whether verbal, written or recorded, that is created or received by certain health care entities, including health care providers (including physicians and hospitals), health insurance companies and health plans.
-The law specifically protects health information that could be used to personally identify you.
+The law specifically protects health information that contains data such as your name, address, social security number and other information that could be used to personally identify you.